Optimizing small BERTs trained for German NER: Introduction

 \section{Introduction}

 \ac{NER} is a well-known task in the field of \ac{NLP}.
 The NEISS\footnote{\url{https://www.neiss.uni-rostock.de}} project in which we work in close cooperation with Germanists is devoted to the automation of diverse processes during the creation of digital editions.
 One key task in this area is the automatic detection of entities in text corpora which corresponds to a common \ac{NER} task.
-Based on this work we prepared two new German \ac{NER} datasets that were created from existing digital editions whose entities were previously tagged manually.

-In recent years, the best results for \ac{NER} tasks have been achieved with Transformer-based \cite{vaswani2017attention} language models such as \acf{BERT} \cite{devlin2018bert}.
+Currently, the best results for \ac{NER} tasks have been achieved with Transformer-based~\citep{vaswani2017attention} language models such as \acf{BERT}~\citep{devlin2018bert}.
 Classically, a \ac{BERT} is first pre-trained with large amounts of unlabeled text to obtain a robust language model and then fine-tuned to a downstream task.
-Especially for the pre-training step, many variants of \ac{BERT} like ALBERT \cite{lan2019albert}, RoBERTa \cite{liu2019roberta}, or XLNet \cite{yang2019xlnet} were already investigated.
+Especially for the pre-training step, many variants of \ac{BERT} like ALBERT~\citep{lan2019albert}, RoBERTa~\citep{liu2019roberta}, or XLNet~\citep{yang2019xlnet} were already investigated.
 Pre-training is resource-intensive and takes much time (several weeks) for training.
 For that reason online-platforms such as Hugging Face\footnote{\url{https://huggingface.co/}} offer a zoo of already pre-trained networks that can directly be used to train a downstream task.
-However, the available models are not always suitable for a certain task such as \ac{NER} in German, because they can be pre-trained on a different domain (e.g. language, time epoch, or text style).
-Therefore, in this article, we examine which techniques are optimal for pre-training and fine-tuning of a \ac{BERT} to solve \ac{NER} tasks in German.
-We investigate this on smaller \ac{BERT} models with six layers that can be pre-trained on a single GPU (RTX 2080 Ti) within two weeks while fine-tuning can be performed on a notebook CPU in a few hours.
+However, the available models are not always suitable for a certain task such as \ac{NER} in German because they can be pre-trained on a different domain (e.g., language, time epoch, or text style).

-When philologists create new digital editions, different research priorities can be set, so that a different associated \ac{NER} task is created each time.
+Furthermore, when philologists create new digital editions, different research priorities can be set, so that a different associated \ac{NER} task is created each time.
 That is why philologists must also be able to train individual \ac{NER} tasks themselves who commonly only have access to limited compute resources.
 For this reason, the aim is to train \ac{NER} tasks on smaller \ac{BERT} models as best as possible.
+Since our focus is the \ac{NER}, we test if the optimizations work consistently on five different German \ac{NER} tasks.
+Due to our project aims we evaluated our new methods on the German language.
+We suspect a consistent behavior on similar European languages like English, French and Spanish.
+Two of the considered tasks rely on new \ac{NER} datasets which we generated from existing digital text editions.